ggerganov/llama.cpp/examples/server/README.md

 `threads`: Set the number of threads to use during computation.

 `context`: Set a short conversation as context.

-Insert a array of this form: `{ role: "user", content: "Hello, Assistant." }`, where:
+Insert items to an array of this form: `{ role: "user", content: "Hello, Assistant." }`, where:

 `role` can be `system`, `assistant` and `user`.